J0NTrollston/CSCE-436_Advanced_Embedded_Systems/Lab1/README.md

 The last testing method was with the buttons.
 This is where we would move the trigger marks and change the x and y axis for the triggers.
 To test this I would check again the simulation to see if the trigger values change +- 10 units.

+### Answers to Lab Questions
+Questions such as what is the total time the screen should be filled with pixels.
+After the prelab or Homework 5 this was to be concluded 15ms or 16ms where we had to cover 800x525 pixels.
+This included the blank and sync signals outside the display.
+For the hatch marks, the horizontal hatch marks were placed every 15 pixels to create nice and neat 3 hatch marks per cell.
+On the verticle cells the math was cleaner to put 4 hatch marks.
+This was every 10 pixels.

 ### Observations and Conclusions
 The purpose of this lab wa to implement a VHDL program on our FPGA to display pixels on the screen for graphing